patricklizon/sudoku/README.md

 - [Oxlint](https://oxc-project.github.io/docs/guide/oxlint/what_is_oxlint.html) - A fast Rust-based linter.
 - [Prettier](https://prettier.io) - An opinionated code formatter.
 - [Wrangler](https://developers.cloudflare.com/workers/wrangler/) - Cloudflare's CLI tool for developing and deploying Workers and Pages.
+- [d2](https://d2lang.com) - Declarative Diagramming for turning text into diagrams.

+---

+## Architecture

+This project follows a layered architecture pattern with clear separation of concerns and unidirectional dependency flow.
+The architecture is designed to be framework-agnostic at the core, with framework-specific concerns isolated to outer layers.

+For detailed overview see [Architecture Documentation](docs/architecture.md).

+---

 ## Testing